Bedlington railway station: Original station

 The station was opened on 3 August 1850 by the Blyth and Tyne Railway.
-The station was situated on the north side of the level crossing on Station Road, west of the junction with Palace Road.
-Nearby was Bedlington Colliery.
-In 1911, NER statistics showed that a population of 14,755 was served by the station in that year.
-In the inter-war years, residential development grew in the vicinity of the station, thus the number of users who used it grew.
-The station closed to both passengers and goods traffic on 2 November 1964.
+It was situated on the north side of the level crossing on Station Road, west of the junction with Palace Road, near to Bedlington Colliery.
+In 1911, North Eastern Railway (NER) statistics showed that a population of 14,755 was served by the station in that year.
+In the inter-war years, residential development grew in the vicinity of the station and the number of passengers who used it increased.
+It was closed to both passengers and goods traffic on 2 November 1964.